 - Mix and match work intensity

-- Keep track of your time to understand who is working better in your project team. (oDesk Team Room, Elance Trackers)
+- Keep track of your time to understand who is working better in your project team. (oDesk, Elance trackers)

 3. Requires Substantial Capital

-Some people argue sometimes there is hidden cost in offshore projects.
+Some people argue that there are hidden costs in offshore projects.
 But the blame for such practices cannot be imposed on one party.
-Suppose, a client company demands some new features in their e-commerce site in the middle of a project which was not included in the agreement in the first place.
+Suppose, a client company demands a new feature in their e-commerce site in the middle of a project which was not included in the initial agreement.
 In such situation, what can a service provider company do?
-Often time they hire new developers in order to finish the project in time and as a result of that the price might go up a little bit or that new feature cost extra naturally.
+Often time they hire new developers in order to finish the project in time and as a result the project price would naturally increase.

 So what can you do as a client to make this a win-win situation –

-- First thing first, you have to be certain about your requirements before signing the agreement.
+- First of all, you have to be certain about your requirements before signing the agreement.

-- Get an idea about the whole costing scheme (both service you are taking and not taking) of your service provider company
+- Get an idea about the whole cost scheme (both the service you are taking and not taking) of your service provider company

-- Keep a shared spreadsheet of your costing and tell your service provider to update that in time to time if needed. ( It sounds a bit unprofessional, but it will give you result)
+- Keep a shared spreadsheet of your cost and tell your service provider to update that time to time, if needed. ( This may seem unprofessional, but it will give you results)

-- Foremost of all, make a solid agreement and make sure you are putting your thought into it in terms of your future need.
+- Make a solid agreement and make sure you are thinking it through.

 4. Select the Lowest Price Possible

-When offshoring it is natural, you are trying to cut off your cost but try not to overdo it.
-Let me explain what I mean by that, when companies try to find the lowest service provider often time they forget about their end goal which is the quality work.
+The purpose of offshoring is cutting off cost.
+But it is wise to not overdo it.
+When companies try to find the lowest service provider often times they forget about their end goal which is the quality work.
 Along with cheap price companies often demand their project in a minimum time period.
 As a result companies face hard time juggling between time and resource, reason being in order to finish the project they need more programmers but they don’t have the budget for it because they also have to keep price in check.
 More workers mean more costing which will ultimately increase the price of the service.

-You can role with the lowest price when you are buying any commodity but taking web development service or any other service as a matter of fact is far from that.
+You can opt for the lowest price when you are buying a commodity but taking web development service or any other service is quite different from that.

-- Crunch some numbers to find out value you are getting against your investment
+- Do some calculations to find out the value you are getting against your investment

-- Do you trust them with your project and money
+- Be sure that you are willing to trust them with your project and money

 - Set up meeting in order to understand their point of views